spineki/spineki.github.io/content/articles/closures_as_iterators.md

   ret
 ```

-Since the closure types cannot be named, those ranges are not really meant to be stored as members (even if it's possible using templates).
-They offer a simple interface for quick-and-use-once iterators, as it is more common in functional languages.
+Since closure types are unnamed, these ranges are not really meant to be stored as members (even if it is possible using templates).
+They offer a simple interface for quick, use-once iterators, as it is more common in functional languages.

 If STL compatibility is needed, the `C++20` range interface of the last section is required.
-But maybe it would be easier to use a more regular `range + view` approach.
+But maybe it would be easier to use a more conventional `range + view` approach.

 ## Acknowledgements

-A huge thank you to [Augustin Fabre](https://augfab.dev), who helped me design Adapters' interfaces and sculpt the shapeless idea of closures as iterators.
+A huge thank you to [Augustin Fabre](https://augfab.dev), who helped me design the interfaces of the adapters and sculpt the shapeless idea of closures as iterators.
 Thanks [Ninikiril](https://github.com/Ninikiril) for proofreading and for finding a nasty off-by-one error.